jestjs/jest/docs/MockFunctionAPI.md

 });
 ```

+## Replaced Properties

 ### `replacedProperty.replaceValue(value)`

 Changes the value of already replaced property.
 This is useful when you want to replace property and then adjust the value in specific tests.
 As an alternative, you can call [`jest.replaceProperty()`](JestObjectAPI.md#jestreplacepropertyobject-propertykey-value) multiple times on same property.

 ### `replacedProperty.restore()`